INO-quantum/FPGA-SoC-experiment-control/paper/readme.md

-this is the paper about the FPGA control system
+as soon as the paper is online on arxive we will provide a copy here as well.